borntofrappe/playground/borntofrappe/README.md

 - [x] update font choices (Hind Madurai for body)

-- [ ] document icons component.
+- [x] document icons component.
 Important enough to warrant a separate folder

+- [ ] include new `icon.js` file in the components and pages

 - [ ] add illustration and sections to the landing page